 This test can be done after 8 weeks of pregnancy.
 By that time the blood of the mother will contain the DNA of the child.
 By comparing the blood of the mother with the blood of the alleged father, it can be conclusively proved whether the unborn baby is the baby of the alleged father.

 There are certain labs that are promoting an invasive paternity testing at a lower cost.
-We will strongly advice against the invasive procedure because of the following reasons:
+We will strongly advise against the invasive procedure because of the following reasons:

-- Substance is withdrawn from the womb which has a 1% change that the baby may get aborted.
+- A substance is withdrawn from the womb which has a 1% chance that the baby may get aborted.

-- The test can be done only after 3 months of pregnancy, hence it is not useful for family planning purposes.
+- The test can be done only after 3 months of pregnancy, hence it is not used for family planning purposes.

-Always go for non invasive procedure.
+Always go for the non-invasive procedure.
 It is expensive but is 100% accurate and there is no chance of harm to the mother or the baby.